 Thank you for considering a donation to the Richard David Kann Melanoma Foundation.
-Whether you are looking to make the Richard David Kann Melanoma Foundation a part of your future giving plans, or just looking to make a one-time donation, every donation that we receive makes a difference.
+Whether you are looking to make the Richard David Kann Melanoma Foundation a part of your future giving plans, or just considering a one-time donation, your support makes a difference!
 After all, several small donations can quickly add up to become very significant.
 So, no matter what you are able to donate, your contribution will make a difference.

 You can make a donation by mail to:

 Please make check payable to the Richard David Kann Melanoma Foundation.

 If you prefer, you can make a secure donation online.

 As Executive Director of Richard David Kann Melanoma Foundation, I would like to thank all previous donors for their support, and to those of you who are new to our site, I urge you to read on to see how you may help us further our mission.

 One person dies from melanoma every fifty minutes, one out of every fifty people will be at risk to develop melanoma, and Florida is the state with the second highest incidence of melanoma in the country.
 Melanoma is the only cancer with an increasing death rate each year, while all others are decreasing.
 The Foundation exists so we can significantly reduce the numbers of people who die from a disease that is almost 100% preventable if we educate our community.

 Your tax deductible contribution is appropriated in the following ways, through a variety of our unique educational programs that the Foundation has implemented since its inception.

 SunSmart America™ curriculum in schools, the only curriculum that educates students from kindergarten through twelfth grade.
 The Foundation has trained students, teachers, school nurses, parents and school administrators nationwide, thus facilitating the development of new sun safety programs and resources.
 Which are benchmarked to meet Sun Shine State FCAT standards, we have gained the support of the school Superintendents, their teaching body and staff.